Boston Beer (SAM) Q2 2017 Results - Earnings Call Transcript

 Martin F. Roper - Boston Beer Co., Inc.

 Sure.
 Well, I think the category is still emerging, and is still sort of developing.
 And I think an important point is that retailers did not support the category as aggressively as they supported the hard soda category that was now, what, 18 months ago.
 And so the category is evolving a little slower, but certainly initially, potentially, with maybe better longevity.
 So we don't really know what the ultimate size of the category is.
 It's still a small category.
 I don't think the category has even reached the peak size of the hard soda category.
 And – but retailers are still adding distribution.
-I think some retailers who chose to only carry one brand and now adding the second brand.
+I think some retailers who chose to only carry one brand are now adding the second brand.
 And so, there's still distribution build to be had.

 We do not have a great sense of seasonality.
 We think the available data based on the competitors who were in market last year suggest there is some seasonality, but maybe not as much seasonality as people allude to the category.
 But, ultimately, the data from last year has lots of noise in it related to new competitors entering and other factors, which make it pretty hard to tell.
 So we don't know how seasonal it is, and I think we're going to treat it that it had sort of beer seasonality until we know better, which means there's still a lot of cases to build between now and the end of the year.
 But that's just a guess, and we will develop programming to support Truly in the October/November/December time period to try and take advantage of the opportunity.
 But at this point in time, those plans are still in development and I can't commit to them.